The-OpenROAD-Project/OpenROAD-flow-scripts/docs/user/Build.md

 # Build OpenROAD Flow

+We support three major ways of installation.
+They are: [Docker](./BuildWithDocker.md), [Prebuilt Binaries](./BuildWithPrebuilt.md), and finally [local installation](./BuildLocally.md).
+You may also choose to follow this script to customise your build process.

 > **Warning:**
 > On CentOS 7 you need to manually make sure the PATH variable includes at
 > least one of the new version of GCC/Clang.
 To enable GCC-8 or Clang-7 you